 TakeOvers began as sporadic WWE Network events to draw more attention to the talent on WWE's third brand, NXT.
 The shows filmed at the black-and-gold brand's home base, Full Sail University in Florida, and often felt like an extended (albeit very good) episode of the weekly series.
 This quickly changed as these specials started producing dynamic, dramatic bouts that held their own against the best WWE moments of all time.
-With all of the memorable contests to take place on NXT's black mat, it's hard to pick just one as the greatest NXT TakeOver match of all time.
+With all of the memorable contests to take place on NXT's black mat and new NXT matchesmatchest all the time, it's hard to pick just one as the greatest NXT TakeOver match of all time.

 On paper, fans expected this match to be good.
 No one ever expected it to be the first WWE match to get five stars from Dave Meltzer since Punk/Cena at Money In The Bank 2011.

 Almas and Gargano hit each other with everything they could.
 Seemingly every variation of the DDT was used in thrilling fashion, with too many near-falls to count.
 When Gargano's wife Candice LaRae hopped the barricade to spear Zelina Vega, the crowd blew up.
 The ending sequence where Almas hit his double knees into a prone Gargano slumped against the ring post was vicious, and his final hanging top-rope DDT not only earned a standing ovation from the crowd, but cemented him as a bright star in WWE.